DeepCLIP user guide

 - Train model

-Use model in the corresponding row to load that model.
+View model button in the corresponding row to load that model.

 Once you have selected a model, you will be directed to the model summary page.